Amrutha-Mannem/Sloan-Digital-Sky-Survey-SDSS-galaxy-classification-using-machine-learning/README.md

 Machine learning project for classifying galaxies from the Sloan Digital Sky Survey (SDSS) dataset.
 Includes data preprocessing, visualization, outlier handling, feature selection, and model training using algorithms like Random Forest and SVM for accurate galaxy type prediction.
 📖 Overview

-This project focuses on classifying galaxies using data from the Sloan Digital Sky Survey (SDSS).
-The goal is to predict the galaxy subclass (such as “STARFORMING”, “STARBURST”, etc.) based on various photometric and spectroscopic parameters.
+The SDSS Galaxy Classification project uses machine learning to classify galaxies based on their photometric and spectroscopic properties from the Sloan Digital Sky Survey (SDSS) dataset.

-By applying machine learning models and data preprocessing techniques, this project provides valuable insights into galaxy classification, enabling better understanding of celestial objects and their characteristics.
+The goal is to predict the subclass of a galaxy (e.g., STARFORMING, STARBURST, AGN) using numerical features such as u, g, r, i, z magnitudes.
+This project demonstrates data preprocessing, feature engineering, model training, and evaluation for astronomical data analysis.

 🛠️ Tech Stack